Associated Data - wf_exec_id behavior

 ERROR (org.kepler.kar.handlers.ReportInstanceKAREntryHandler:saveReportInstanceForWorkflowRun:209) error adding RIO PDF entry: null

-#9 Updated by Derik Barseghian almost 10 years ago
+#9 Updated by Derik Barseghian about 10 years ago

 I was seeing this bug again today on linux and mac.
 Upgrading to hsqldb 1.8 seems to solve the bug -- I've been unable to get it to occur since doing so on both linux and mac.
 I'll keep trying.